mmzdouc/fermo_docs/docs/home/gui.load.md

 ## Session file upload

-This field allows to upload a previously downloaded session file.
+This field allows to upload a previously downloaded session.json file.
+This can also be used to reload parameters of a previous job (see [Start Analysis](./gui.start.md) for details).

 *Nota bene: session files from FERMO <v1.0.0 are not accepted*